Pension Benefit Guaranty Corporation.

 This notice informs the public of the interest rates and assumptions to be used under certain Pension Benefit Guaranty Corporation regulations.
 These rates and assumptions are published elsewhere (or are derivable from rates published elsewhere), but are collected and published in this notice for the convenience of the public.
 Interest rates are also published on the PBGC's web site (http://www.pbgc.gov).

-The interest rate for determining the variable-rate premium under part 4006 applies to premium payment years beginning in July 2000.
-The interest assumptions for performing multiemployer plan valuations Start Printed Page 43791following mass withdrawal under part 4281 apply to valuation dates occurring in August 2000.
-The interest rates for late premium payments under part 4007 and for underpayments and overpayments of single-employer plan termination liability under part 4062 and multiemployer withdrawal liability under part 4219 apply to interest accruing during the third quarter (July through September) of 2000.Start Further Info
+The interest rate for determining the variable-rate premium under part 4006 applies to premium payment years beginning in April 2000.
+The interest assumptions for performing multiemployer plan valuations following mass withdrawal under part 4281 apply to valuation dates occurring in May 2000.
+The interest rates for late premium payments under part 4007 and for underpayments and overpayments of single-employer plan termination liability under part 4062 and multiemployer withdrawal liability under part 4219 apply to interest accruing during the second quarter (April through June) of 2000.Start Further Info

 FOR FURTHER INFORMATION CONTACT: